VTrans/vtp3-projects/Process.md

   - ArtemisActivities from warehouse
   - vw_map_Projects from datamart

 This view now sits on GDB Asset as VPINS_Projects.
-To process this data a python script was used to complete the following:
+ProjectLocations.PY processes the data:

 1. Move the view into a SDE table
 2. add field to add location type

-WORKING------------

 3. create a table for LRM segment begin
 4. create a table for LRM segment end
 5. join beg and end to get segments in ETE